 What are injectable female hormones used for?

-Injectable female hormones are used in fertility treatment cycles to control the menstrual cycle artificially.
-It allows for an optimization of the ovarian stimulation cycle in fertility treatment cycles, thereby increasing the chances of success.
+Injectable female hormones are used in fertility treatment cycles to artificially control the menstrual cycle It allows for an optimization of the ovarian stimulation cycle in fertility treatment cycles, thereby increasing the chances of success.

-Also, if you are interested in learning more on the different female fertility tests, continue reading here: Female Fertility Tests – How Do You Know if You Can’t Get Pregnant?
+Finally, if you are interested in learning more on the different female fertility tests, continue reading here: Female Fertility Tests – How Do You Know if You Can’t Get Pregnant?

 Matorras R, Hernández J (eds): Estudio y tratamiento de la pareja estéril: Recomendaciones de la Sociedad Española de Fertilidad, con la colaboración de la Asociación Española para el Estudio de la Biología de la Reproducción, de la Asociación Española de Andrología y de la Sociedad Española de Contracepción.
 Adalia, Madrid 2007.